-The IdP SHALL NOT disclose information on subscriber activities at an RP to any party, nor use the subscriber's information for any purpose other than federated authentication, related fraud mitigation, to comply with law or legal process, or in the case of a specific user request, to transmit the information.
-The IdP SHOULD employ technical measures, such as the use of pairwise pseudonymous identifiers described in Section 6.3 or privacy-enhancing cryptographic protocols, to provide unlinkability and discourage subscriber activity tracking and profiling.
+If an IdP discloses information on subscriber activities at an RP to any party, or processes the subscriber's information for any purpose other than identity proofing, authentication, or attribute assertions (collectively "identity service"), related fraud mitigation, to comply with law or legal process, or in the case of a specific user request, to transmit the information, the IdP SHALL implement measures to maintain predictability and manageability commensurate with the privacy risk arising from the additional processing.
+Measures MAY include providing clear notice, obtaining subscriber consent, or enabling selective use or disclosure of attributes.
+When an IdP uses consent measures, the IdP SHALL NOT make consent for the additional processing a condition of the identity service.
+The IdP SHOULD employ technical measures, such as the use of pairwise pseudonymous identifiers described in Section 6.3 or privacy-enhancing cryptographic protocols, to provide disassociability and discourage subscriber activity tracking and profiling.